 Review and application of skills in reading and writing.
 Emphasizes vocabulary acquisition, reading, composition, and culture.
 Designed for individuals with oral proficiency in Spanish.
 This course is considered equivalent to SPAN 2312.
+Upon completion, students will be able to:

 SPAN 2389 - Academic Cooperative